Angelina Jolie, Brad Pitt Divorce Could Cost Millions, Take Over A Year To Finalize

 A new report from Hollywood Life claims that Angelina Jolie and Brad Pitt could be spending over $6 million to get their divorce finalized.

 “The stipulation that [Angelina Jolie and Brad Pitt] signed for retired Judge John Ouderkirk says that they will work with him for a year until Dec.
 31, 2017, and that seems about right.
-In these cases, the judge acts like a judge, not a mediator.
+In these cases, the judge acts as a judge, not a mediator.
 They are not meeting with him to try and resolve issues as such they will be litigating and he will hear them and make orders,” lawyer and divorce expert Kelly Chang Rickert told Hollywood Life.

 Angelina Jolie and Brad Pitt have hired two of the top divorce lawyers in the country.
 That means, of course, that the two will pay.
 And while they can certainly afford it, the amount of money that the former couple will end up paying is astronomical.